It is a simple equation. Happy, secure young people do better than those who are insecure and sad.

-In Senior House, form time with tutors and assemblies all play their part.
-Decent values, boldly articulated and reinforced, set a bench mark for how girls treat one another, whilst Heads of Year deal sensitively with even the most tangled pastoral issues.
+In Senior Department, form time with tutors and assemblies all play their part.
+Decent values, boldly articulated and reinforced, set a bench mark for how pupils treat one another, whilst Heads of Year deal sensitively with even the most tangled pastoral issues.

-In Junior House, the family atmosphere is palpable and it is evident that each child is known very well by all the teachers.
-Mrs Anderson, Head of Junior House, has an ‘open-door’ policy and girls are all very comfortable dropping in, whether it’s to show off a certificate or to discuss a concern.
+In Pre-Prep and Prep, the family atmosphere is palpable and it is evident that each child is known very well by all the teachers.
+Mrs Hall and Mrs Hopper have an ‘open-door’ policy and pupils are all very comfortable dropping in, whether it’s to show off a certificate or to discuss a concern.

 Excellent behaviour, good manners and sound morals are taken for granted: emphasis is placed on respect and tolerance.
 We can be confident that any girl who wants to be different from her peers can be so, without feeling the pressure to conform.